dspinellis/latex-advice/README.md

 * If you need to reference a specific page or chapter, include this information in square brackets before the key.
   For example, write: `… educational use~\cite[p.~8]{LR89}.`
-* If you save the PDF document associated with a bibliography entry in your files, name it using the entry's key, e.g. `LR89.pdf`.
 * If your publisher requires in-text author-year citations, use the [natbib](https://www.ctan.org/pkg/natbib?lang=en) package in conjunction with the `\citet`, `\citep`, and `\citeauthor` commands.